Arcturus Therapeutics Holdings Inc. (ARCT) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Arcturus Therapeutics Holdings Inc. (ARCT) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+To put it simply, Arcturus Therapeutics Holdings Inc. (ARCT) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.